Clifford Townsend

 Living Conditions Near the Front Lines

-Clifford Townsend recounts spending thirteen months on the front lines near the Imjingang River and the Iron Triangle.
+Clifford Townsend recalls spending thirteen months on the front lines near the Imjin River and the Iron Triangle.
 He describes the sleeping conditions, stating that he and other soldiers slept in tents during the summer and bunkers during the winter.
-He recalls eating in shifts and comments on the food offered.
+He remembers food being scarce and sometimes being plenty depending on where you were.

 Share YouTube: